2011 Ringgold–Apison tornado: Aftermath

 The tornado killed an estimated twenty to twenty-five people, the majority of which occurred in Tennessee.
 Discrepancies exist between the Storm Prediction Center's total fatality count of 20, and the Storm Data publication for April 2011, which listed 21 fatalities.
+In Ringgold, a disaster relief center was set up in a tennis court.
+The Ringgold United Methodist Church was used to store food and other necessities.
+A school was used for shelter for those impacted by the tornado.
+The Finley Stadium, in Chattanooga, Tennessee, was used for Ringgold High School's football team.
+Students at Ringgold High School had to finish up the remaining school year at a different high school.
+A FEMA Individual Assistance Disaster Recovery center was set up on Muscogee Trail.
+Former Georgia governor Nathan Deal issued a state of emergency for Floyd, Dade, Walker and Catoosa counties.
 The tornado inflicted an estimated total in excess of $88 million (2024 USD) in damages to several communities.